mrmrs/trim/README.md

   • Minify all js and css files in the ./css and ./js directories
   • Compress / minify all images in the ./img directory
   • Compress / minify all svg elements in the ./img/svg/ directory

+If you are including js - you'll still need to change the references in your html to the minified files.

 ## TODO